EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 - EVOLYSSE™ Form — selected where lift/support is needed in deeper dermal/subdermal planes along the NLF path, while maintaining pliability.

-Match product to plane and purpose, stay within the FDA-approved indication, and follow the FDA-approved labeling/IFU for depth, device (needle/cannula), volume, and aftercare.
-Licensed, trained professionals only.
+Match product to plane and purpose, stay within the FDA-approved indication, and follow the FDA-approved labeling and Instructions for Use (IFU) for injection depth, device selection (needle/cannula), volume, and aftercare.

 Communicating benefits without overclaiming